Adena Cohen-Bearak, MEd, MPH

-Adena Cohen-Bearak is a Master’s-level public health researcher with over twelve years’ experience coordinating research projects, conducting program evaluations, and specializing in qualitative research, with an additional thirteen years’ experience working in health education.
+Adena Cohen-Bearak is a Master’s-level public health researcher with over fourteen years of experience coordinating research projects, conducting program evaluations, and specializing in qualitative research, with an additional thirteen years’ experience working in health education.

-After receiving her Masters of Public Health in 1999 from Boston University, she shifted her focus from health education to public health research.
-For the past twelve plus years, she has worked on several research projects, including: a qualitative evaluation of The School Health Index, designed to help schools improve nutrition and physical activity in students (Harvard School of Public Health); a quantitative study testing a novel telephone-based approach to improving hypertension in low-income African American adults (Boston Medical Center); and a 3-phase project on improving end-of-life care for children who die in the pediatric ICU (Education Development Center).
+After receiving her MPH in 1999, she shifted her focus to public health research.
+Since then, she has worked on several research projects, including: a qualitative evaluation of The School Health Index, designed to help schools improve nutrition and physical activity in students; a quantitative study testing a novel telephone-based approach to improving hypertension in low-income African American adults; and a 3-phase project on improving end-of-life care for children who die in the pediatric ICU.
+At Harvard Catalyst/Harvard Medical School, Adena worked on a wide variety of population health issues from childhood obesity to Hepatitis C. Most recently at IPEP she managed a research project entitled “Aligning Family-Team Expectations During Surgical Consent” at IPEP, and currently she is working on literature reviews, fundraising, and new projects.